marnelfr/back-to-laravel/README.md

 @props(['post', 'type' => 'text'])
 ````
 The ``type`` key added is just to let us know that we can set default value
 to our props.
-So if the ``type`` attribute is not set, its value will be **text**.
+So if the ``type`` attribute is missed, its value will be **text**.

 We can also send attributes, and they are accessible via the ``$attributes``
-variable and can even be merged with other attributes inside the
+variable and can even be merged with some default values inside the
 components like this:
 ````injectablephp
 <div {{ $attributes->merge(['class' => 'transition-colors duration-300']) }}></div>